Obamacare: Examination and Response

 |Tenth Amendment: What Part Don't You Understand?|

 The Tenth Amendment could suddenly be recited by people more characteristically excited by professional football.
-If there was to be talk of amending the Constitution, perhaps it was the part about Congress making its own rules, which needed changing.
+If there was to be the talk of amending the Constitution, perhaps it was the part about Congress making its own rules, which needed changing.
 State governments, ordinarily regarded as the weakest part of our political system, became a White Hope.
 Congress itself had become more polarized than at any time in the preceding fifty years.
 Not to mention the fragile condition of foreign affairs or the bewildering tangles of international monetary policy, it looked to be high time to ditch this health thing of Obama's.

 Accordingly, this book roused itself into print.
-Because, no matter what the final fate of Obamacare, it isn't real healthcare reform, it isn't even serious health insurance reform.
+Because, no matter what the final fate of Obamacare, it isn't really healthcare reform, it isn't even serious health insurance reform.
 One main reason it deserves to raise so much concern is the way polarization is spreading into other basic institutions.
 A real danger is we may spend so much money, and devote so much of our limited attention span to Obamacare, that we never will get around to some basic reform of health care.
 No matter how else it may be described, this book is about real reform of health care, including absolutely indisputable reform of the insurance part.
-But because of the political time-table, I came to feel that there was only half the time I needed to be complete.
+But because of the political timetable, I came to feel that there was only half the time I needed to be complete.
 I cut off the bibliography, had to be satisfied with a mechanical index, and then with great regret, cut out at least half of the "inside baseball" describing the details of healthcare reforms -- as distinguished from Health Reform.
 Unless this book provokes less controversy than I anticipate, there won't be time to do much but answer it.

 George Ross Fisher, MDPhiladelphia